-Sometimes, you can ask your moving company store about what they recommend for the amount of bubble wrap that you’re looking for.
+Sometimes, you can ask your state to state moving company store about what they recommend for the amount of bubble wrap that you’re looking for.
 The amount you need is subject to certain terms, of course – if you have a whole array of fragile items, then you are going to need to get more than if you just have a few that need to be protected during the move.

 Are there alternatives to bubble wrap?

-When you’re hiring professional movers, you want to list some questions for them, and this is one question you may want to ask.
+When you’re hiring professional long distance movers, you want to list some questions for them, and this is one question you may want to ask.
 They may be able to look at the items that you’re looking to protect and give you other options, like moving blankets, newspapers, and other soft items that can help to hold them in place and protect them from breaking during transit.